SFTtech/openage/doc/nyan/api_reference/reference_resistance.md

 **properties**
 Further specializes the resistance beyond the standard behaviour.

+The engine expects objects from the namespace `engine.resistance.property.type` as keys.
+Values must always be an instance of the object used as key.

 Standard behavior without properties:

 * Effects are **only applied** if the resistor has a **matching** `Resistance` object.
 Matching can be further defined depending on the concrete effect.